cmocka 2.0.0

 [in]maximumThe maximum value allowed.

-Assert that the specified value is within a set.
+Assert that the specified float value is not within a set.

 The function prints an error message to standard error and terminates the test by calling fail() if value is not within a set.